David Whittaker (cricketer)

 David Whittaker (25 October 1857 – 17 December 1901) was an English cricketer active from 1884 to 1888 who played for Lancashire.
 He was born in Church, Lancashire and died in Rishton.
 He appeared in nine first-class matches as a lefthanded batsman who bowled left arm medium pace.
 He scored 128 runs with a highest score of 26 and held four catches.
 He took one wicket with a best analysis of one for 26.
+In 1901, Whittaker drowned himself in the Leeds and Liverpool Canal.